arthur-silveirasc/DataScienceProjects/Statistical Modelling/README.md

 # Statistical Modelling
-Here is enlisted four problems - and its resolutions - regarding key topics in statistical modelling, such as Bayes Theorem, hypotheses testing and Naive Bayes classification.
+Here is enlisted eight problems - and its resolutions - regarding key topics in statistical modelling, such as Bayes Theorem, hypotheses testing and Naive Bayes classifier.
 ## Getting Started
 ### Problem #1 (bayesian statistcs):
 Three players get into a room and one blue or red hat is placed on the head of each one.
 The colour of the hat is determined by a throw of a honest coin.
 No communication between these players is allowed, except a previous strategy alignment before they get into the room.
 As soon as these players have the chance to look at the hats of the other two, all three have to guess, simultaneously, the colour of their own hats or pass their own turn.
 The challenge consists in finding a group strategy that maximizes the probability of, at least, one person guessing and no one giving a wrong answer.